CormacKinsella/HGT_finder/README.md

 # Notes
 - For 200+ genomes, splitting up the input ftp list into multiple subfiles is recommended, with subsets run in parallel using copies of the script
+- Sequential assembly accessions often have similar size (e.g. same organism submitted together), therefore shuffling ftp links will ensure a more similar work burden for each job
-- First shuffle complete list:
+- To shuffle the complete list:
 ```
 shuf ftp.list > ftp_shuffled.list
 ```
-Sequential assembly accessions often have similar size, if they are submitted together, shuffling will ensure a more similar work burden and therefore runtime for each job.
+- Then split into smaller batches:
 ```
 split -l 100 ftp_shuffled.list
 ```